kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/06 - Why vintage tech sometimes beats modern gear/Magnetic Tape Storage.md

 I **will** defend myself.

-Some places don’t need nv
+Some places don’t need nvme ssds as fast as vram from the 2010s, they just need cheap storage.
+And magnetic tape is cheaper than dirt.

+Right now